Is there a PTSD Test I Can Take?

 PTSD is a trauma-related disorder that is commonly diagnosed in individuals who also have a substance use disorder.
-When both disorders are present, it’s crucial to seek a rehab program that can offer dual-diagnosis treatment that can address both the mental illness and substance use disorder concerns at the same time.
+When both disorders are present, it’s crucial to seek a rehab program that can offer dual-diagnosis treatment that simultaneously addresses both mental illness and substance use disorder concerns.

 What is PTSD?

 PTSD stands for Post-traumatic Stress Disorder.
 It’s a disorder caused by exposure to trauma or events that are life-threatening or life-altering.
 Examples of traumatic events that can lead to a diagnosis of PTSD include emotional abuse, physical abuse, witnessing abuse or violence, abandonment, witnessing or being the victim of violence or crime, being in a severe accident or natural disaster, or medical trauma.
 Exposure to these traumatic events can cause distressing symptoms for many people.
 If these symptoms are present for three days to a month, they are classified as Acute Stress Disorder, similar to PTSD, except that the symptoms last for a shorter duration.
 Once the symptoms persist for over one month, it is classified as PTSD.

 Exposure to traumatic events can cause an individual to develop symptoms of PTSD.
 However, not everyone that experiences a traumatic event develops PTSD.
 Researchers have asked why some people develop PTSD and others don’t when exposed to similar traumas.
 Researchers have found that certain risk factors put people at higher risk of developing PTSD when exposed to trauma.
 These risk factors include:

 - Having a personal history of mental illness and substance use disorder

 - Having little to no social support available after stressful events

 - Experiencing extra stress related to stressors, such as losing a job or sustaining an injury